How Much to Tip Your Uber Driver: A Complete Tipping Guide

 If your driver waited longer than expected for you to come out, tip extra for their patience.
 They could have been earning money on another ride instead of waiting for you.

-Exceptional Service
+Exceptional service

 If your driver offered amenities (water, phone charger, mints), played good music, gave helpful local recommendations, or simply made the ride enjoyable, reward that effort with a bigger tip.

-Holiday or Peak Times
+Holiday or peak times

 During holidays like New Year’s Eve, Thanksgiving, and major events, drivers are sacrificing time with family to serve you.
 A 25%+ tip is appropriate during these times.

-How to Tip on the Uber App
+How to tip on the Uber app

 Uber makes it easy to tip through the app:

-2. After rating, you’ll see tip options: preset amounts ($1, $2, $5) or a custom amount
+2. After rating, you will see tip options: preset amounts ($1, $2, $5) or a custom amount

 3. Select your tip amount and confirm

 Forgot to tip right away?
-No problem — you have up to 30 days after your ride to add a tip through the app.
+No problem.
+You have up to 30 days after your ride to add a tip through the app.
 Go to your trip history, select the ride, and add a tip.

 Either method is perfectly fine.
 The most important thing is that you tip at all, not how you tip.

-UberX (Standard)
+UberX (standard)

 Uber Comfort

-Uber XL / SUV
+Uber XL and SUV

 Tip 18-20%.
 These drivers operate larger, more expensive vehicles with higher fuel and maintenance costs.
 If you have a group that fills the vehicle, tip on the higher end.

-Uber Black / Lux
+Uber Black and Lux

 Tip 20%+.
 This is premium, professional car service.
 The driver is typically highly experienced, the vehicle is high-end, and the service level should be matched by the tip.